decodelabs/genesis/docs/builds.md

 (new My\App\Bootstrap()->run());
 ```

-This way, if a build is not found, the default behaviour is to keep running from app source.
+This way, your entry defers any work to the Bootstrap class - your Bootstrap being the only thing that needs to load before composer, and won't need to change between application deployments.

 ## Build tasks